 The Orphan Train Movement was a social experiment that transported children from crowded coastal cities of the United States, such as New York City and Boston, to willing foster homes across the country.
 The orphan trains ran between 1852 and 1929, relocating an estimated 250,000 orphaned, abandoned, or homeless children.
 An estimated 30,000 vagrant children were living on the streets of New York City at that time.
 The Children’s Aid Society and later, the New York Foundling Hospital, developed a program that placed homeless city children into homes throughout the country.
 The children were transported to their new homes on trains which were eventually labeled "orphan trains."

 Most Vermonters trace their family histories back through their parents and grandparents.
 This presentation addresses what happens when this line cannot be determined and children arrive on the Orphan Train in Vermont.
-Traveling on a train of other parentless children with a nurse, one of these children was

 In his presentation, Bean discusses the overall problem of these children, why the trains were used, stories related to some of the travelers, and whether or not this experiment was successful.
 This leads to the special story of two carloads of children who arrived in Enosburg Falls and East Fairfield, Vermont in 1905.
 Who were they and what became of them?

 If you plan on attending this program, and know of any orphan train riders from your own experience, Dr. Bean is seeking more information and contacts.

 The museum is open Thursday through Tuesday, 10 a.m. to 5 p.m.
 Regular admission is $10 for adults, $9 for seniors and students over 18.
 Admission is never charged for younger students or to visit the museum shop.
 For info: benningtonmuseum.org, 802-447-1571.